nxskok/datasets-all/README.md

 # datasets-all

-Last update: 2024-05-23 with 1258 datasets.
+Last update: 2024-05-23 with 1266 datasets.

 This repo contains suggested statistical techniques for selected datasets found in R packages.
-The `notes` column contains occasional notes about where in the source text it is used.
+The `notes` column contains occasional notes about where in the source it is used.
 (This is especially the case when the R help file is not informative.)

 Download the `.csv` file to sort by other things (such as technique).
 Note that datasets that suggest more than one technique are separated by